 Message from the Chair

-Private giving is crucial to maintaining the academic excellence for current and future students.
-So much of what we do depends on the generous support we receive from alumni and friends of the department.
+As you know, our Department cannot succeed and grow without your vital support.
+Looking back over this past decade, it is because of your commitment to our academic mission that we have been able to enhance and offer so many new experiences for our undergraduate and graduate students.
+So much of what we do depends on the generous gifts from our alumni and friends.
 We are appreciative of any gift, large or small.
-If you have already made a gift to us this year, we thank you for your generous support.
+If you have already made a gift to us this year, we thank you for your continued support.

-I hope you enjoy hearing news from our department.
-When you visit Carolina, I invite you to visit us in Davie Hall or our new research facility, Howell Hall.
+I hope you enjoy hearing news from the Department.
+When you visit Carolina, I invite you to visit us in Davie and Howell Hall.

 Donald Lysle, Ph.D, Department Chair